 Casa Caracol – Located in the heart of Cadiz’s Old Town, this highly rated hostel is one of the best places to stay as a solo traveller in the region.
 They have a great rooftop terrace, free breakfast and can organise day trips.
 Click here to see their latest prices

-Hotel La Catedral – This small hotel is also located in the Old Town and offers guests spectacular views of the Cathedral from their rooms and rooftop terraces.
-Breakfast is included in the room rate.
+Hotel Casa de las Cuatro Torres – This hotel is also located in the Old Town and offers guests a range of comfortable rooms to choose from, some of which have lovely views of the area.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other hotels in Cadiz

 A Jerez or Cadiz day trip from Seville is a fantastic addition to any Spanish itinerary!
 Both cities offer unique sites and experiences that cannot be found in other parts of Andalucia and are undoubtedly worth visiting!

 When travelling in Spain, it’s always a good idea to make sure you have a travel insurance policy so you’re covered for any unfortunate events!
 We like WorldNomads and always use them for our trips – click here to get a quote from WorldNomads

 Are you planning a Cadiz or Jerez day trip from Seville?
 Have you been